grdw/grdw/_posts/2021-10-29-project-euler-20-factorial-digit-sum.md

 }
 ```

 Putting in 10 as an argument to `problem_20` I receive 27.
 For 100 I receive: 648 which is the correct answer.
-Because this felt too eay; to make it a bit more interesting, I would love it if we could call `to_vec()` directly on a u128 integer (or maybe any other u2^N integer).
+Because this felt too easy; to make it a bit more interesting, I would love it if we could call `to_vec()` directly on a u128 integer (or maybe any other u2^N integer).
 Also I would think it would be nice if I can do `start * result` instead of `start.multiply(result)`.
 Similarly for adding vectors to other vectors, I would love to be able to do `start + result`.

 **int_to_vec() as a Trait**
 Turning `int_to_vec()` into a `trait` is very simple.
 You define a `trait` and implement it on the primitive type `u128`.
 I'm not quite sure how to implement on the other primitives `u64` and `u32`, but a quick Google search suggests that I need to use `macro_rules!` for this, which doesn't look too great.